Sustainable Scuba Diving in the Maldives: Best Dive Spots + Eco-Friendly Resorts

 Embudu Express, South Male Atoll

-Located off the coast of Embudu Island, this dive site offers exhilarating drift dives through its dynamic channel.
+Located off the coast of Embudu Island, this Maldives dive site offers exhilarating drift dives through its dynamic channel.
 Descending to depths of 24 to 30 metres (80 to 100 feet), divers are propelled through the channel and into a serene inner lagoon.

 Along the way, you may encounter schools of eagle rays, tuna, grey reef sharks and the occasional hammerhead.
 Halfway through the passage, there is a small but impressive pinnacle blanketed in soft corals.